WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0202-Managing Address lists and Address book policies in Exchange Online .md

 ### Task 7: Verify the Address Book Policy

->**Important:** Wait five minutes before continuing with Task 7.
+>**Note:** Wait five minutes before continuing with Task 7.
 The address book settings may take some time to process.

 1. On LON-CL1, from the taskbar, select **Microsoft Edge**.